-The QEP Implementation Committee will be comprised of the Curriculum Designer, the QEP Director, the Division Chairs, a member of the Student Services division, and the current VConnected team members.
+The QEP Implementation Committee will be comprised of the Instructional Designer, the QEP Director, the Division Chairs, a member of the Student Services division, and the current VConnected team members.
 At the end of the fall semester, the QEP Implementation Committee will meet to hear a report on the progress of the development of the projects.
-At the end of the spring semester at a QEP Implementation Committee meeting, the VConnected team members will submit samples of students' activities and projects as well other documentation listed on the Engagement Assessment Rubric.
-At that meeting, the QEP Implementation Committee will evaluate the activities/projects using the Engagement Assessment Rubric that was developed during the planning year.
-The QEP Implementation Committee will provide an evaluative report to the QEP Assessment Team by the end of the spring semester.
+At the end of the spring semester at a QEP Implementation Committee meeting, the VConnected team members will submit samples of students' activities and projects as well other documentation listed on the Engagement Assessment Template.
+At that meeting, the QEP Implementation Committee will evaluate the activities/projects using the Engagement Assessment Template that was developed during the planning year.
+The QEP Implementation Committee will provide an evaluative report by the end of the spring semester.
 The report will include the following:

-- Brief description of the activity or project designed in the fall and implemented in the spring semester - Statement of Expectation to be met by the activity/project - Results of the data shared by the VConnected team members and analyzed by the QEP Director - Discussion of what worked, what did not work, and what could be improved - Discussion of the feasibility of incorporating the activity/project in additional courses or service areas activity/project met the overall QEP goals and if students demonstrated engagement.
-Academic Support and Student Services will turn in a report to the QEP Assessment Team annually in late spring detailing engagement findings in their areas.
-The QEP Assessment Team will then provide feedback to the QEP Feedback Team to determine the changes to be made before activities/projects are developed the next fall and incorporated in upcoming courses.
-Once done, the QEP Assessment Team will develop a QEP Progress Report that will be submitted to the Vernon College Planning and Assessment Committee.
-The Planning and Assessment Committee is a standing committee of the College that will report annually in mid-summer by reviewing the QEP Progress Report, forwarding the QEP Progress report and their comments to the College president, the QEP Implementation Committee, and the QEP Feedback Team.
+- Brief description of the activity or project designed in the fall and implemented in the spring semester - Statement of Expectation to be met by the activity/project - Results of the data shared by the VConnected team members and analyzed by the QEP Director - Discussion of what worked, what did not work, and what could be improved - Discussion of the feasibility of incorporating the activity/project in additional courses or service areas

+The QEP Implementation Committee will review the reports and evaluate how each activity/project met the overall QEP goals and if students improved learning through engagement.
+Academic Support and Student Services will turn in a report to the QEP Implementation Committee annually in late spring detailing engagement findings in their areas.
+Once done, the QEP Implementation Committee will develop a QEP Progress Report that will be submitted to the Vernon College Planning and Assessment Committee of the College that will report annually in mid-summer by reviewing the QEP Progress Report, forwarding the QEP Progress Report and their comments to the College president and the QEP Implementation Committee.
 The College president will then share the QEP Progress Report with the Vernon College Board of Trustees.
-In addition, these progress reports will be the foundation for the fiveyear impact report composed by the QEP Assessment Team.
-The Planning and Assessment Committee will be tasked with producing long-term cohorts and statistical data as well (see Appendix XI).
+In addition, these progress reports will be the foundation for the five-year impact report composed by the QEP